 Inazuma Eleven is like a dose of childhood to me, I can keep watching this numerous times and it won't disappoint me in a slight way.
 If you're a football/soccer freak like me then this series is a must see, even if you're not then as well I'd recommend you to watch it.
 It's very exciting throughout and with the addition of the cool Hissatsu moves it only adds its reputation and for me it cements its position as one of the best sport anime out there. read more

-I started to watch Inazuma Eleven out of pure boredom and ended up with a total obsession of it.
-It is truely one of the best shows I have ever seen!
-You don't have to be a soccer fan to like it (to tell the truth I really dislike soccer ...) or to have an understandig of it.
+I started to watch Inazuma Eleven out of pure boredom and ended up with a total obsession.
+You don't have to be a soccer fan to like it (to tell the truth I really dislike soccer ...) or to have an understanding of it.

-The story was, well, suprising.
+The story was, well, surprising.
 It is a bit unrealistic to use soccer for world domination or try to kill kids because of soccer but it is an anime - it doesn't have to be realistic.
-At first I was really annoyed by seeing soccer-playing aliens who destroyed japanese high schools.
-Of course that made no sense at all on the first glance, but in the end it was suprisingly well solved.
+At first, I was really annoyed by seeing soccer-playing aliens (2nd arc) who destroyed Japanese high schools like they couldn't use their power for more profitable purposes.
+Of course this made no sense at all on the first glance, but in the end it was surprisingly well resolved.

 Besides the story is only secondary.
-Inazuma Eleven focuses on the characters, which are really unique and well designed.
-They make great developments and gather experiences while trying to make their way to the world's peak.
+Inazuma Eleven focuses on the characters, which are unique and well designed.
+There is a character development and even though there are a lot of characters the show managed to balance quantity and quality.
 Everyone has his own story and his own problems to overcome.
-I really loved this show because of its caracters and would give it 20 out of 10 points if it would be possible.
+I really loved this show because of its characters and would give it 20 out of 10 points if it would be possible.

 Before "Inazuma Eleven" came along, I always thought "Captain Tsubasa" represented very well the football issue ("football" in UK, "soccer" in USA).
 It still does, altough it can be a bit boring sometimes (the first episodes of the 1983 version are unforgettable)